1. All our volunteers are unpaid.

 BRIC A BRAC

 Please remember us if you have any good quality bric-a-brac that you would like to donate, if for instance you are having a clear out or moving house.
-You can take any unwanted items to either of our charity shops (at Derby and Wirksworth).
+You can take any unwanted items to our charity shop in Derby.
 We regret that we are unable to accept electrical items.

 If you have any broken, unwanted jewellery please don't throw it out, donate it to the Branch by taking it to either of our charity shops.
 We are able to raise funds for the Branch by selling the silver/gold as scrap.